-St. Louis Metropolitan Sewer District (MSD) has a 60" RCP storm sewer pipe from Boundary Road running through the proposed project area, and ends roughly in the middle of the southern project boundary along Sheridan Road, where it crosses in a 60" RCP outlet pipe.
-This storm sewer pipe lies within a 15' wide easement to the MSD as depicted on the ALTA/NSPS Land Title Survey completed by Sherril Associates, Inc.
+St. Louis Metropolitan Sewer District (MSD) has a 60-inch diameter RCP storm sewer pipe from Boundary Road running through the proposed project area and ends roughly in the middle of the southern project boundary along Sheridan Road, where it crosses in a 60-inch diameter RCP outlet pipe.
+This storm sewer pipe lies within a 15-feet wide easement to the MSD as depicted on the ALTA/NSPS Land Title Survey completed by Sherril Associates, Inc. dated May 21, 2018.

-Additionally, two 36" RCP storm sewer pipes run north and south through the middle portion of the site, ending at the same 60" RCP outlet pipe.
-There are two culverts within the project area; a 36" VCP that runs east and west under the existing shelter entrance, and an 18" VCP that runs north and south under Halsey Street, in the northeast corner of the project area.
-Addition storm pipe information has been provided by MSD in the form of as-built drawings.
+Additionally, two 36-inch diameter RCP storm sewer pipes run north and south through the middle portion of the Proposed Action Area, ending at the same 60-inch diameter RCP outlet pipe.
+There are two culverts within the Proposed Action Area; a 36- inch diameter vitrified clay pipe (VCP) that runs east and west under the existing shelter entrance, and an 18-inch diameter VCP that runs north and south under Halsey Street, in the northeast corner of the Proposed Action area.
+Addition storm pipe information has been provided by MSD in the form of asbuilt drawings.

-St. Louis MSD also has an 8" VCP sanitary pipe that enters the site in the northwest corner under Boundary Road, and transitions into a 10" VCP pipe that runs to the middle of the site, before turning south on the west site of the existing shelter and continuing to the outlet under Sheridan Road.
-A 10" PVC sanitary line enters the site in the northeast corner and runs south along an existing path and under Sheridan Road.
+St. Louis MSD also has an 8-inch diameter VCP sanitary pipe that enters the site in the northwest corner under Boundary Road, and transitions into a 10-inch diameter VCP pipe that runs to the middle of the site, before turning south on the west side of the existing shelter and continuing to the outlet under Sheridan Road.
+A 10-inch diameter PVC sanitary line enters the Proposed Action area in the northeast corner and runs south along an existing path and under Sheridan Road.
 Additional sanitary sewer pipe information has been provided by MSD in the form of as-built drawings.
-Access to area storm and sanitary sewers to serve the project area is evident by the existing utilities.
+Access to area storm and sanitary sewers to serve the Proposed Action Area is evident by the existing utilities.